skip to content

 / 2 min read

 I’ve been having fun going down a self-hosting rabbit hole.
 My current server is a Beelink S12 Pro Mini PC; it’s been excellent value for money ($180 in September 2024).
-However, when migrating my photos from Google to Immich, it became clear I could benefit from a more powerful machine.
+However, while migrating my photos from Google to Immich, it became clear I could benefit from a more powerful machine.
 I’d like to spend around $1,000 to build a new home server.
 Here are my priorities:

 • Upgradeable